Format: Self-paced Course

 Length: 1.5 hours

-In this course, you will apply strategies to mitigate the unsettling aspects of change.
-You will learn skills to help you cope with change and capitalize on it.
+In this course, you'll apply strategies to mitigate the unsettling aspects of change.
+You'll also learn skills to help you cope with change and capitalize on it.

 Course Objectives:

-• Incorporate & Capitalize in the midst of change.
+- Incorporate and capitalize in the midst of change

 Hosted by: Infopeople